 Feeling anxious is a natural response to heightened, risky or unnerving experiences, consequences or actions.
 As we enter the ‘fight or flight’ mode, a degree of anxiety is healthy to make proactive decisions.

-Yet, that degree of anxiety for some individuals is uncontrollable, is consuming and is overwhelming, which can be very difficult to manage and work through, making most decisions illogical.
+Yet, that degree of anxiety for some individuals is uncontrollable, consuming and overwhelming, which can be very difficult to manage and work through, making most decisions illogical.

 Get in Touch

-Our admissions team can give you expert help and advice on the best options available for treating generalised anxiety disorder, get in touch today to find out more.
+Our admissions team can give you expert help and advice on the best options available for treating addiction and generalised anxiety disorder, get in touch today to find out more.

-In the UK it’s found that 5% of the population display symptoms of generalised anxiety disorder.
-As its impacts can be difficult to manage, can reduce the quality of life, and can result in further health issues, it’s important that treatment is accessible for those in need.
+In the UK it’s found that 5% of the population displays symptoms of generalised anxiety disorder.
+As its impacts can be difficult to manage, reduce the quality of life, and result in further health issues, it’s important that treatment is accessible for those in need.

 Insight into generalised anxiety disorder